Wall Street Analyst Initiated Franklin Resources Inc. [BEN]. What else is Wall St. saying

 Sponsored

-Professor John Amaechi, OBE, began the conversation on Black resilience at a Feb.
-22 event cohosted by BEN, Western Asset’s Black Heritage Network, ClearBridge Investments, Brandywine Global and Clarion Partners.
-Franklin Templeton employees attended the thought-provoking talk by the respected organizational psychologist, who first spoke to the company as part of UK Black History Month in October 2022.
-Read more here.

-Over the last 12 months, BEN stock dropped by -0.66%.
-The one-year Franklin Resources Inc. stock forecast points to a potential downside of -0.86.
-The average equity rating for BEN stock is currently 3.50, trading closer to a bullish pattern in the stock market.
+Wealth Solutions Report honored this year’s Pathfinder Award recipients, encompassing the “Top Black Industry Leaders of 2023,” during Black History Month in February.
+The annual Pathfinder Awards shine a spotlight on professionals from underrepresented communities who have demonstrated excellence and commitment to the wealth management industry, command strong influence and respect, and can serve as role models for others in the field.
+More information about this year’s Pathfinder Award winners is available here.

+It opened the trading session at $26.64, the shares rose to $26.67 and dropped to $26.11, the range by which the price of stock traded the whole day.
+The daily chart for BEN points out that the company has recorded 7.09% gains over the past six months.
+However, it is still -29.79% lower than its most recent low trading price.

-The market cap for the stock reached $13.66 billion, with 489.60 million shares outstanding and 283.20 million shares in the current float.
-Compared to the average trading volume of 3.73M shares, BEN stock reached a trading volume of 8633911 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.77M shares, BEN reached to a volume of 19034090 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about Franklin Resources Inc. [BEN]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BEN shares is $26.82 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BEN stock is a recommendation set at 3.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.